ashedrack/coursework_7135/ReadMe.md

 From the data analysis conducted for this research, several factors influence house prices.
 Notably, square footage has a direct impact on house prices, with larger square footage generally commanding higher prices.
 Additionally, the location of the property significantly influences its market value.

-## Understanding Linear Regression

-Linear Regression:
-Linear regression is a statistical model used to predict future outcomes based on historical relationships between variables.
-When your scatter plot shows a linear arrangement of data points, it indicates that linear regression can effectively predict future trends.
-This modeling technique is valuable for understanding and predicting house price trends based on historical data patterns.